programmerShinobi/task-5-fullstack/README.md

 - CRUD Posts

 ## User
 **Admin**
-- email: "matches the database in the users table"
+- Email     : "matches the database in the users table"
-- Password: password
+- Password  : password

 ## Run This Apps